fieldtrip/website/reference/ft_rejectvisual.md

-   cfg.megscale    = number, scaling to apply to the MEG channels prior to display cfg.gradscale   = number, scaling to apply to the MEG gradiometer channels prior to display (in addition to the cfg.megscale factor) cfg.magscale    = number, scaling to apply to the MEG magnetometer channels prior to display (in addition to the cfg.megscale factor)
+   cfg.megscale    = number, scaling to apply to the MEG channels prior to display cfg.gradscale   = number, scaling to apply to the MEG gradiometer channels prior to display (in addition to the cfg.megscale factor) cfg.magscale    = number, scaling to apply to the MEG magnetometer channels prior to display (in addition to the cfg.megscale factor) cfg.nirsscale   = number, scaling to apply to the NIRS channels prior to display cfg.mychanscale = number, scaling to apply to the channels specified in cfg.mychan cfg.mychan      = Nx1 cell-array with selection of channels cfg.chanscale   = Nx1 vector with scaling factors, one per channel specified in cfg.channel

- The scaling to the EEG, EOG, ECG, EMG and MEG channels is optional and can be used to bring the absolute numbers of the different channel types in the same range (e.g. fT and uV).
-The channel types are determined from the input data using FT_CHANNELSELECTION.

  Optionally, the raw data is preprocessed (filtering etc.) prior to displaying it or prior to computing the summary metric.
 The